masterwenir/Alex_BlueStampPortfolio/index.md

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

+# Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my starter project, I built a Retro Arcade Console.
+The project included soldering iron into the chip and connecting it with other parts as well as using nuts and screws to build it.
+In the end, I completed the build and created a working gaming console with display screens, a scoreboard, and 6 buttons used to play various games.
+It also includes a buzzer and can be powered on with both a USB and batteries.

 # Final Milestone